-A Campus Security Authority (CSA) is a Clery specific term that encompasses four groups of individuals and organizations associated with an institution.
+A Campus Security Authority (CSA) is a Clery specific term encompassing four groups of individuals and organizations associated with an institution.
 These four groups are defined by the Clery Act as:

-- Group #1: A campus police department or a campus security department of an institution.
-All individuals who work for the campus police department are CSA's. - Group #2: Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g. an individual who is responsible for monitoring the entrance into institutional property).
-Access monitors, contract security officer, event security officers, staff who provide safety escorts on campus (professional and student staff) are CSA's. - Group #3: Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses.

-Group #4: An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+- 1. A campus police department or a campus security department of an institution.
+All individuals who work for the campus police department are CSA's. - 2.
+Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g. an individual who is responsible for monitoring the entrance into institutional property).
+Access monitors, contract security officer, event security officers, staff who provide safety escorts on campus (professional and student staff) are CSA's. - 3.
+Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - 4.
+An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.

-An official is any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.
+An official is defined by Clery as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.

-Throughout the year, Campus Security Authorities report Clery Act reportable crimes via an online report, the Clery Incident Report Form.
-Each of these reports is reviewed by Clery staff within the Texas Tech Police Department to confirm that it meets the requirements under the Clery Act.
+Throughout the year, Campus Security Authorities report Clery Act reportable crimes via an online report, Clery Incident Report Form.
+Each of these reports is reviewed by Clery committee members including the Texas Tech Police Department, the Title IX office, and the Office of Student Conduct to confirm it meets the requirements under the Clery Act.
 Crimes reported by a CSA are entered into the Daily Crime Log and included in the annual disclosure of crime statistics.

-In most cases it is possible for a CSA to fulfill his or her reporting responsibilities while still maintaining victim confidentiality.
+In most cases, it is possible for a CSA to fulfill his or her reporting responsibilities and maintain victim confidentiality.
 CSA reports are used by the institution to compile statistics for Clery Act reporting.
-CSA reports also help determine if there is a serious or ongoing threat to the safety of the campus community that would necessitate an alert (timely warning or emergency notification).
+CSA reports also help determine if there is a serious or ongoing threat to the safety of the campus community requiring an alert (timely warning or emergency notification).
 The responsibilities of a CSA can usually be met without disclosing any personal identifying information.

-Bear in mind that a report to a CSA report does not automatically result in the initiation of a police or disciplinary investigation if the victim chooses not to pursue this action.
-While the University has identified a number of CSAs, we officially designate the following departments as a place where campus community members should report crimes for timely warning notices and statistical reporting purposes.
+Bear in mind that a report to a CSA does not automatically result in the initiation of a police or disciplinary investigation if the victim chooses not to pursue this action.
+While the University has identified a number of CSAs, we officially designate the departments listed below as a place where campus community members should report crimes for timely warning notices and statistical reporting purposes.